GardSteinsvik/WebSocket-project/README.md

 ## Usage
 This example creates a server that prints messages and the connection object that received the message out to the console.

+Running this script will open a web-socket accepting connections on all ips on port 80.
+You can test it by open the file `client/index.html` in your browser.
+The HTML-file simply opens a web-socket using the jquery library.
+You can then send text-messages through the text-field.

 ```python
 import signal
 import sys